Petras Jonaitis Mantigirdaitis

-Petras Jonaitis Mantigirdaitis (Piotr Janowicz Montygerdowicz; died after 1497) was a prominent noble of the Grand Duchy of Lithuania.
+Petras Jonaitis Mantigirdaitis (Piotr Janowicz Montygerdowicz; died after 1497) was a prominent Lithuanian noble.
 Grandson of Petras Mantigirdaitis, he first appeared in written sources in 1476 and reached his career high in the 1490s, when he was Voivode of Trakai (1490–97) and Grand Marshal of Lithuania (1491–97).

 Chronicler Marcin Bielski described that Alexander Jagiellon was crowned and blessed as the new Grand Duke of Lithuania by the Bishop of Vilnius in 1492.
 Then Mantigirdaitis presented Alexander with a naked sword and a reminder that Alexander was elected to be a just ruler.
 In 1494, Mantigirdaitis was sent on the diplomatic mission to negotiate peace with the Grand Duchy of Moscow and marriage of Helena of Moscow to Alexander to end the First Muscovite–Lithuanian War.

-Mantigirdaitis is mentioned as the first Great Hetman of Lithuania.
+Mantigirdaitis is mentioned as the first Grand Hetman of Lithuania.
 The Bychowiec Chronicle describes how Grand Duke Alexander visited the ailing Mantigirdaitis in Trakai and asked for his recommendations for a successor.
-Mantigirdaitis recommended Konstantin Ostrogski.
+Mantigirdaitis recommended Konstanty Ostrogski.
 Mantigirdaitis is also mentioned as Hetman in a surviving copy of a donation document by Grand Duke Alexander that Vytas Jankauskas dated March 1494.
 If the date is correct, this would indicate that the Hetman position developed during the First Muscovite–Lithuanian War (1492–94).